simonmichael/hledger_site/src/index.md

 account dépenses                        ; type:X
 ```

-If you want more error checking, you can declare all the allowed account and commodity/currency names,
+If you want more error checking, you can declare all allowed account and commodity/currency names,
 and then use [strict mode](hledger.md#strict-mode):

 ```journal